MarquisdeGeek/stoneraider/README.md

 Currently, it only supports 1 level, and uses the graphics and sounds from the original, but hopefully an artist will donate some time to provide a completely new look to the game.
 At which point, I'll probably call it Stone Raider III!

+Note: The new levels haven't been properly tested, so it _might_ be impossible to complete them.

 ## How to play